-Although many parents start considering this form of protection for specific costs such as school fees, it is simply the most appropriate form of protection to ensure you children’s standard of living would be maintained until they are self-sufficient should the worst happen to you.
+Although many parents start considering this form of protection for specific costs such as school fees, it is usually seen as the most appropriate form of protection to ensure you children’s standard of living would be maintained until they are self-sufficient should the worst happen to you.

 This includes protecting the cost of school fees but also the everyday costs such as food and clothing.

-Family income benefit is a cost effective way of protecting your children as rather than paying a lump sum up front should the worst happen it pays an annual income.
+Family Income Benefit is a cost-effective way of protecting your children as rather than paying a lump sum up front should the worst happen it pays a regular income.

 First things first…

 There is a higher chance of you being unable to work due to illness or injury than there is of you passing away.

 If you are still working and particularly concerned about supporting your child, you may also want to consider Income Protection Insurance, which would provide you with a monthly income should you be unable to work due to sickness, accident or unemployment.

 If you have any further questions please feel free to get in contact on 02084327333.
 We are whole of market, independent and offer a fee free service for our advice.